-Medicines given this way mainly affect the cells lining the bladder, with little to no effect on cells elsewhere.
+Medicines given this way mainly affect the cells lining the inside of the bladder, with little to no effect on cells elsewhere.
 This means that any cancer cells outside of the bladder lining, including those that have grown deeply into the bladder wall, are not treated.
 Drugs put into the bladder also can’t reach cancer cells in the kidneys, ureters, and urethra, or those that have spread to other organs.

 For this reason, intravesical therapy is used only for non-invasive (stage 0) or minimally invasive (stage I) bladder cancers.

-Bacillus Calmette-Guerin therapy: Bacillus Calmette-Guerin (BCG) is the most effective intravesical immunotherapy for treating low-stage bladder cancer.
+Bacillus Calmette-Guerin therapy: Bacillus Calmette-Guerin (BCG) is the most effective intravesical immunotherapy for treating early-stage bladder cancer.
 BCG is a bacterium that is related to the germ that causes tuberculosis (TB), but it does not usually cause serious disease.
-To treat bladder cancer, BCG is put directly into the bladder through a catheter.
+BCG is put directly into the bladder through a catheter.
 The body’s immune system cells are attracted to the bladder and activated by BCG, which in turn affects the bladder cancer cells.
 Treatment is usually started a few weeks after a transurethral resection of the tumor and is given once a week for 6 weeks.
 Sometimes long-term maintenance BCG therapy is given.

 Treatment with BCG can cause symptoms that feel like having the flu, such as fever, chills, and fatigue.
 It can also cause a burning feeling in the bladder.
-Rarely, BCG can spread through the body, leading to a life-threatening infection.
-One sign of this can be a high fever (greater than 101.5°) that does not get better when you take a pain reliever (such as aspirin, ibuprofen, or acetaminophen).
+Rarely, BCG can spread through the body, leading to a serious infection.
+One sign of this can be a high fever that does not get better when you take a pain reliever (such as aspirin, ibuprofen, or acetaminophen).
 In such cases, you should see a doctor right away.
 These infections can be treated with the antibiotics used to treat TB.

 Interferon: Interferons are substances naturally made by several types of cells in the body that stimulate the immune system.
 They can also be made in the lab and given as medicine.
 Interferon-alpha is the type most often used to treat cancer.
 It can be helpful in the intravesical treatment of bladder cancer.